May 5, 2016,

 Finally, she did stop!

 She stopped yelling while I was still holding and clutching at both of her arms.
 She looked at me directly!
 Our faces were about 3 inches apart from each other.
 I felt the heat of the flames gushing out of her eyes as she was breathing heavily on my face.
-Surprisingly, she did not try to release her arms out of my grip but she did not have to do that, anyway because my grip had softened and my hands had literally gone limb, fallen on my sides….and I couldn’t move.
-She was pressing my body against the barricades with her upper body and legs as I tried to stay calm and hoped for a miracle to happen and take me away from her.
+Surprisingly, she did not try to release her arms out of my grip but she did not have to do that, anyway.
+My grip had softened and my hands had literally gone numb as they fell on my sides….and I couldn’t move.
+She was pressing my body against the barricades with her upper body and legs.
+I tried to stay calm and hoped for a miracle to happen and take me away from her.

 She was a big woman, young and strong, where I was 128 pounds, older, and sandwiched between her and the barricades!